Nathaniel-Dominguez/Limited_Draft_Analysis/README.md

 ## 🎯 Features

-- Simulates 100 sealed 40-card decks (6 boosters per deck)
+- Simulates 100 sealed decks with 23 non-land cards each (17 basic lands assumed to be added separately)
 - Supports multiple deck archetypes (guild pairs, three-color combinations, mono-color)
 - Analyzes card frequency, color distribution, mana curve, and more
 - Compares performance across different archetypes
+- Uses NumPy for efficient statistical analysis and visualization
 - Excludes basic lands from analysis for clearer insights
 - Saves results to CSV and JSON files for further analysis
 - Visualizes draft data with interactive charts and graphs